ArdentLabs/bootcamp-fall-2017/week2/README.md

 }
 ```

-One little feature of fat arrow functions that I intentionally didn't to tell
-you about was it's ability to *automagically* bind `this` for you!

 Let's break it down: we're making an *instance property* named `sayHello` and
 assigning it a *fat arrow function* that returns a formatted string.
 The fat
-arrow function automagically binds the `this` object of *class* to `this` object
+arrow function *automagically* binds the `this` object of our *class* to the
-of the *function*.
+`this` object of the *function*, and we get to avoid the ugly `bind` syntax -
+this is the reason we use *fat arrow notation* when writing our member functions.

 ```
 > const me = new Animal('Sam')